 The exploration section splits the filmmaking process into four essential sections: storytelling, visual storytelling, auditory storytelling and applied storytelling.
 Storytelling is based on text and spoken words, visual storytelling on visual design, auditory storytelling on composing and sound design and applied storytelling on researching, producing and acting.

 With these four steps and sections you can build a (innovative) time based media production with a variety of perspectives and starting points.
-The model is also useful within theater and performance-based productions and design.
+The model is also useful within theater, games and performance-based productions and design.

 The new creative process for filmmaking: